How to Do Swimming Pool Repair: Comprehensive Guide

 4. Mix and Apply the Resurfacing Material:

-• Prepare the resurfacing material, typically a mixture of white cement, marble dust, and additives, according to the manufacturer’s instructions.
+• Prepare the resurfacing material, typically a mix of white cement, marble dust, and additives, according to the manufacturer’s guidelines.

-• Use a trowel to apply the material evenly over the pool surface, starting from the deep end and working your way to the shallow end.
+• Use a trowel to apply the material evenly, starting from the deep end and working toward the shallow end.

 • Ensure a smooth, even coat by troweling in small sections and overlapping each pass.